-Sheet Pan Salmon with Charred Broccoli, Oranges, and Asian Dressing
+Sheet Pan Salmon with Charred Broccoli, Oranges, and Sesame-Soy Dressing

 I hope you’re excited for some serious oversharing today, friends, because we’re continuing Domesticate Me’s favorite annual tradition of emptying the nets!!

 For those who don’t know, “emptying the nets” is the cathartic exercise of writing out the year’s highs and lows in order to celebrate the positives and let the negatives float off into the ether (and stay there).
 It helps me to reflect on the past year in a more comprehensive way, organize my thoughts and goals for the next 12 months, and generally kick off the New Year on the highest possible note.

 We’ve got lots to cover, so let’s dive right in, shall we?